EugeneBelford1995/Mishkys-AD-Range/README.md

 Fire up your Kali VM, run the command 'Generate-Traffic', and begain atacking the range.

 A lengthier explanation and our thought process is here: https://happycamper84.medium.com/mishkys-ad-range-382a24884825

+An expansion pack to Mishky's AD Range is here (https://github.com/EugeneBelford1995/Mishkys-Range-Expansion-Pack/tree/main).
+It includes enumeration and pivoting to another forest, DACL abuse on computer accounts and AD CS templates, and more.